Ghostbird/BUKpinse20-Koding-dino/README.md

 ## Starting the game

 Next you want to enable the basic functionality to start the game.
-To do this we use the `keyboard` from `pynput` as a virtual keyboard.
+To do this you use the `keyboard` from `pynput` as a virtual keyboard.
 To add a virtual keyboard instance to your `AutoDino` instances add this to the `__init__` method:

 ```python3
         # Initialise a keyboard